Blair Davenport: New Japan Pro-Wrestling (2020–2021)

-WWE (2021–present)
+WWE (2021–2025)

+NXT UK and NXT (2021–2024)

-On 24 June 2021, it was reported that Priestley signed a contract with WWE, where a vignette aired promoting Priestley's arrival to NXT UK with her new ring name revealed to be Blair Davenport.
+On 24 June 2021, it was reported that Priestley signed a contract with WWE, where a vignette aired promoting Priestley's arrival to the NXT UK brand with her new ring name Blair Davenport.
 Davenport would score a winning streak over several opponents such as Xia Brookside, Nina Samuels, Emilia McKenzie and many more until she seized an opportunity to challenge Meiko Satomura for the NXT UK Women's Championship.
-On 6 January 2022, episode of NXT UK, Davenport failed to capture the title from Satomura, marking her first loss in NXT UK.
-On 23 August 2022, episode of NXT 2.0, Davenport made her in-ring debut in the brand and collected her first win over Indi Hartwell, and was then confronted by the NXT Women’s Champion Mandy Rose and the NXT UK Women’s Champion Meiko Satomura, which set up a triple threat match to unify both the NXT UK Women's Championship and the NXT Women's Championship at the Worlds Collide pay-per-view on 4 September, where Davenport lost when she was pinned by Rose.
+On 6 January 2022 episode of NXT UK, Davenport failed to capture the title from Satomura, marking her first loss in NXT UK.
+On 23 August 2022 episode of NXT 2.0, Davenport made her in-ring debut for the NXT brand and collected her first win over Indi Hartwell, and was then confronted by the NXT Women's Champion Mandy Rose and the NXT UK Women's Champion Satomura, which set up a triple threat match to unify both the NXT UK Women's Championship and the NXT Women's Championship at the Worlds Collide on 4 September, where Davenport lost when she was pinned by Rose.